 Stating that Madhya Pradesh was among the top five Indian states in the list of ease of doing business, he said the state government itself has a land bank from which investors can secure the required land online without the hassle of getting it themselves.

-- Shivraj Singh Chouhan pitches Madhya Pradesh to UK investors
+- Shivraj Singh Chouhan now says Madhya Pradesh 'far better' than US, England

 - Madhya Pradesh CM Chouhan visits China to scout for investments